JurajNyiri/HomeAssistant-Tapo-Control/README.md

 </details>

 <details>
   <summary>I see error `Invalid authentication data.
 Make sure you have created your 3rd party account via Tapo app.
-You can also test if these credentials work via rtsp stream, for example VLC using link rtsp://username:password@IP Address:554/stream1`</summary>
+You can also test if these credentials work via rtsp stream, for example VLC using link rtsp://username:password@IP Address:554/stream1` when I enter correct password</summary>

+You might be entering incorrect password or are encountering a camera limitation.

 See [official Tapo documentation](https://www.tp-link.com/cz/support/faq/2742/)